trailofbits/deepstate/README.md

 $ python $DEEPSTATE/build/setup.py install
 ```

 The `virtualenv`-enabled `$PATH` should now include two executables: `deepstate` and `deepstate-angr`.
 These are _executors_, which are used to run DeepState test binaries with specific backends (automatically installed as Python dependencies).
-The `deepstate` executor uses the Manticore backend and requires the Z3 SMT solver to be installed while `deepstate-angr` uses angr.
+The `deepstate` executor uses the Manticore backend while `deepstate-angr` uses angr.
 They share a common interface where you may specify a number of workers and an output directory for saving backend-generated test cases.

 You can check your build using the test binaries that were (by default) built and emitted to `deepstate/build/examples`.
 For example, to use angr to symbolically execute the `IntegerOverflow` test harness with 4 workers, saving generated test cases in a directory called `out`, you would invoke: